 He looks up, “Security, secret operation, some of the intelligence was wrong.
 I knew we had to hold out for a week and we’d be right, because the rest of the unit would be in to rescue us.
 So I did.
 Simple, end of story.
 Leave it there.”

-She nods her head, while she thinks, Yeah, simple, five days of being tortured by the Imperial Japanese Secret Police.
+She slowly nods her head while thinking, Yeah, simple, five days of being tortured by the Imperial Japanese Secret Police.
 The guys that made the Nazi Gestapo look like beginners in the torture stakes.
-Secret operation, hell, he must've been in Z Force.
+Secret operation, hell, he must’ve been in Z Force.
 No wonder he had nightmares for so long after coming home.
 More than a year of him waking up in the dark and screaming into the night.
 Hell, this whole lot must be Z Force.
 She looks up at them.
-They're all looking at her.
-She nods, and says nothing.
+They’re all looking at her.
+She nods again, and says nothing.
 They smile back.
-They know she'll keep quiet; they're not ashamed of what they did, but don't want it public knowledge either; and much of it's still top secret.
+They know she’ll keep quiet; they’re not ashamed of what they did, but they don’t want it public knowledge, either; and much of it’s still top secret.

 Suddenly she starts to giggle.
-Calming down, she says, "Well, brother, your favourite fantasy comes true.
-Five lovely ladies and all eager to share your bed every night.
-You may have a short life, but I'm sure you'll die happy."
+Calming down she says, “Well, brother, your favourite fantasy comes true.
+Five lovely ladies, and all are eager to share your bed every night.
+You may have a short life, but I’m sure you’ll die happy.”
 Her husband laughs, so do the rest in the room.

-Smiling at the girls, Ed says, "Mum's going to kill me when she hears about this.
-She'll be glad I'm married and settled down, but five wives.
-She'll go right off."
+Smiling at the girls Ed says, “Mum’s going to kill me when she hears about this.
+She’ll be glad I’m married and settled down, but five wives.
+She’ll go right off.”
 More laughter.
-Turning to his sister, "Just tell her I'm getting married in a quick and simple ceremony, don't tell her how many wives, please."
-She nods.
-To one man, he says, "You've got the vehicles, weapons, and everything else we need."
-The man nods.
-"Well, in that case, I better call it an early night because it looks like being a long one for me."
-They laugh when he stands and faces the girls, "Come with me."
+Turning to his sister, “Just tell her I’m getting married in a quick and simple ceremony, don’t tell her how many wives, please.”
+She nods yes.
+To one man who spoke he says, “You’ve got the vehicles, weapons, and everything else we need.”
+The man nods yes.
+“Well, in that case, I better call it an early night, because it looks like being a long one for me.”
+They laugh when he stands and faces the girls, “Come with me.”
 They all smile while they obediently stand and follow him out of the room to the bedroom assigned to them for the night.

 Moving Right Along